funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Custom-UI.md

 ```
 #### Description
 [](description-start)
 Refresh a range of list items when their underlying data has changed.
 The data callback registered with DCEI.[SetListFrameItemDataCallback](Trigger-API-Reference-DCEI-Functions-Custom-UI#setlistframeitemdatacallback-2)() will be called for each visible list item in the specified range to rebind data to UI.
+See [Using Virtual Lists](https://funovus.notion.site/Using-Virtual-Lists-5e200de95f584e728b7019c1b271c8f2) for more information.
 [](description-end)

 #### Parameters